weiping-playnext/Zenject/Documentation/SubContainers.md

 Another issue with the <a href="#hello-world-for-facades">sub-container hello world example</a> above is that it does not work very well for MonoBehaviour classes.
 There is nothing preventing us from adding MonoBehaviour bindings such as FromComponentInNewPrefab, FromNewComponentOnNewGameObject, etc. to our sub-container, however these will cause these new game objects to be added to the root of the scene heirarchy, so we'll have to manually track the lifetime of these objects ourselves by calling GameObject.Destroy on them when the Facade is destroyed.
 Also, there is no way to have GameObject's that exist in our scene at the start but also exist within our sub-container.
 These problems can be solved by using Game Object Context.

-For this example, let's try to actually implement something similar to the open world space ship game described in <a href="#sub-containers-and-facades">the sub-container introduction</a>:
+For this example, let's try to actually implement something similar to the open world space ship game described in <a href="#introduction">the sub-container introduction</a>:

 * Create a new scene
 * Add the following files to your project: